 The BOE announced in September that it has only one candidate who will appear on the November ballot to fill the rest of former board president Arthur Levine’s unexpired term; Levine resigned from the board in the beginning of August.

-But the BOE also announced that that two of the six candidates for three, three-year terms on the board had withdrawn their names from the November ballot, leaving just four candidates for three seats.
+But the BOE also announced that that two of the on the board had withdrawn their names from the November ballot, leaving just four candidates for three seats.

 So Candace Romba will be the only name on the ballot to serve out the remaining year of Levine’s term, while John Bang, the only incumbent school board member running this year, Esther Han Silver, Holly Morell and David Sarnoff are the four candidates vying for the three, three-year seats on the school board.